Medicine Lodge Treaty: Medicine Lodge River councils

 After an abortive meeting with northern Plains Indians in September, the commission gathered at Fort Leavenworth (Kansas) in early October and traveled from there by rail to Fort Harker.
 There it was joined by an escort of five hundred troops of the 7th U.S. Cavalry Regiment and Battery B of the 4th artillery, armed with two Gatling guns.
 They were under the command of Maj.
 Joel H. Elliott, who had been excused from attending the court martial proceedings for Lt.
 Col. George Armstrong Custer then underway at Fort Leavenworth.
 The commission was also accompanied by numerous newspaper reporters, who provided detailed coverage of the people and events related to the commission's work.

 The commission arrived at Fort Larned (present-day Kansas) on October 11, where some chiefs were already present, including Black Kettle of the Cheyenne, Little Raven of the Arapaho, and Satanta of the Kiowa.
 At the insistence of the tribes, the meetings were moved from Larned to Medicine Lodge River (near present day Medicine Lodge, Kansas), a traditional Indian ceremonial site.
 Preliminary discussions beginning on October 15 concluded that the Hancock expedition led earlier in 1867 by Maj.
-Gen. Winfield Scott Hancock, during which a large Cheyenne and Sioux village at Pawnee Fork had been destroyed, had been ill-conceived.
+Gen. Winfield Scott Hancock, during which a large Cheyenne and Sioux village at Pawnee Fork had been approached, and when found empty, destroyed - had been ill-conceived.
 This conclusion, and the commissioners' apology for the village's destruction, served to clear the air.
 It created a more positive atmosphere for the councils, which began in earnest on October 19.